prvdmwrong/prvdmwrong/docs/index.md

   width="500px"/>

 <p>
-Roblox games has become increasingly complex, with sprawling mazes of dependencies, incomplete frameworks, and a challenging development experience.
+Roblox games have become increasingly complex, with sprawling mazes of dependencies, incomplete frameworks, and a challenging development experience.
 </p>